centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 > For the following commands, we advise you to use "screen" or "nohup" to
 > prevent disconnection due to timeout.
-And you have to manually replace the following elements:
+And you must manually replace the following elements:
 >
 >   - $date_start$ should be replaced according to the data you want to retrieve (based on retention or starting point of missing data)
 >   - $date_end$ most of the time corresponds to the "today" date